 With determination and courage, Maxime Denuc set up a challenge between computer and organ.
 More exactly, in May 2021 the musician from Belgium steered electronically the organ in the St. Antonius-Kirche in Düsseldorf.
-Offering various forms of modern classical with an urban twist, “Nachthorn” would not sound out of place either at a midnight mass or at club nights.
+Offering various forms of modern classical with an urban twist, “Nachthorn” doesn’t not sound out of place either at a midnight mass or at club nights.

 After tuning the organ with contemplative dronescape (“Edo”), Denuc immediately drops the album’s highlight “Infinite End”, a hosanna to the immortals with joyful chords performing a broken rhythm waltzer.
 Vibrating timbres provide a foggy view over the church’s hometown (“Düsseldorf”), with dub techno undercurrents akin to Vainqueur’s elevations, while spaced out loops of ”Agoraphobia” lead the imagination to lost tapes of Transmat jams.